All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 CJC-1295 with DAC costs more per vial but requires fewer injections) potentially just 4-8 per month.
 When you factor in the reduced dosing frequency, the monthly cost can be comparable to or even less than sermorelin.

 Both peptides should only be obtained through a licensed provider and a licensed compounding pharmacy.
-Products marketed as "research peptides" or sold without a prescription are not appropriate for human use.
+Products marketed as "research peptides" or sold without a prescription aren't appropriate for human use.
 FormBlends connects you with licensed providers who evaluate your health needs and prescribed peptides are prepared by licensed US-based 503A pharmacies.

 Frequently Asked Questions